 Books for Review

-The Hague Journal of Diplomacy regularly publishes book reviews of approx. 800-1000 words.
-We are accepting reviews of the selected books below, as well as any other contribution within the field of diplomacy and global affairs.
+The Hague Journal of Diplomacy regularly publishes book reviews of approx. 800-1000 words, upon invitation by our Book Reviews Editor.
+We are currently accepting reviews of the selected books below, as well as any other contribution within the field of diplomacy and global affairs.

 To read our published book reviews, click here.